gabber235/TypeWriter/documentation/docs/docs/02-installation-guide.md

 locally and copying the files in `server/plugins/Typewriter/pages` to your production server.

 :::caution
 You will get an error if the ports in the config are being used already.
-Make sure these ports are open by using `netstat -aon | find /i "[port]"`.
+Make sure these ports are available by using `netstat -aon | find /i "[port]"`.
 (Windows only)
 :::

 To enable the web panel, follow these steps: